-When referring clients, it is important to consider that some naloxone distribution points may have a more thorough understanding of the issues related to addiction and the stigma connected to opioid use.
+When referring clients, it is important to consider that some naloxone distribution points may have a more thorough understanding of the issues related to substance use and addiction.
 It is recommended that staff or management connect with local pharmacists and other naloxone distribution points before referring their clients.